 Several semi-truck rollovers were reported on CO-93 in Jefferson County, with at least one person injured, a 38-year-old driver who was transported to a nearby hospital.

-Around the same time, the Colorado Highway Patrol responded to four separate semi truck rollovers along Interstate 25, with crashes reported between mileposts 294 and 275.
+Meanwhile, in the northern part of the state, the Colorado Highway Patrol responded to four separate semi truck rollovers along Interstate 25, with crashes reported between mileposts 294 and 275.

 Two of the semis were leaking fuel or other fluids, and one driver was taken to a hospital with unknown injuries.